Our home is your home.

 Truly, there are too many to count!
 But I think one that really sticks out in my mind was one wedding we had here at the inn.
 We had a group come and rent out the entire inn for their family members, and everyone staying with us were adults — except for the little flower girl.
 Sometimes, it’s hard for kids to be around adults for a whole weekend, so I asked her if she wanted to make cookie dough with me, and we had a great time together!
 It was so fun to have a little helper in the kitchen, and she got the leftover cookie dough in the mixing bowl all to herself — so I’d say she loved it too.

-What are some of the things you do to make guest experiences special?
+What are some of the things you do to make guest experiences special at your Asheville bed and breakfast?

 We love when guests choose to stay at Inn on Montford to celebrate their special occasion, whether it’s a birthday or anniversary.
 So to add a little special touch, we place a bottle of prosecco, balloons, and glasses in the room, that are all waiting for them when they check in.